 Since 2010, he has been working in the design office of Michael Embacher, where he was responsible for the realisation of several museum displays for permanent collections and temporary exhibitions in various international museums.

-Vienna's cultural history opens a wide variety in the field of art, design, music, literature and architecture.
-Around 1900 this city was without doubt one of the most important spots for groundbreaking thinkers.
-Otto Wagners urban planning, Adolf Loos modern understanding, the art, design and architecture which evolved from the Secessionists and the Wiener Werkstätte were embedded in the music of Arnold Schönberg and Gustav Mahler.
-This well known history is still a very interesting starting point for different conversations and contemporary ideas.
+Vienna’s rich cultural history still radiates its influence on contemporary art and culture, stimulating various fields of art, design, music, literature and architecture until today.
+Around 1900 this city was without doubt one of the most important places for groundbreaking thinkers.
+Just think of Otto Wagner’s approaches to urban planning, Adolf Loos’ modern understanding of design, the art and architecture which evolved from the circles of the Secessionists and the Wiener Werkstätte and that were reflected in the music of Arnold Schönberg and Gustav Mahler.
+This well-known history is still a fruitful starting point for different conversations and contemporary ideas.

-• Foto: MAK Design Lab @ Itai Margula
+• Photo: Patrycja Domanska.
+STIMULI / Curator: Marlies Wirth / MAK Design Lab 2017 @ Itai Margula